breatheco-de/breatheco-de/README.md

 ## Start coding!

-Start coding your Vanilla.js application, update the index.html, index.css or index.js depending on your needs.
+Start coding your Vanilla.js application, update the `index.html`, `index.css` or `index.js` depending on your needs.

 ## FAQ